krystouf/Property/README.md

 # code
-To make it run, do the following: npm run start
+To the app run on a local server: npm run start

 To compile after any change: